cyberbotics/webots/docs/discord/technical-questions.md

 `@Sohil` which transform do you want to publish?
 Currently it is not possible to retrieve directly the transform matrix from a parent node to a descendant node using the Webots API, but you can compute it in your controller program based on the camera and robot global position and orientation ([https://www.cyberbotics.com/doc/reference/supervisor?tab-language=ros#wb\_supervisor\_node\_get\_orientation](https://www.cyberbotics.com/doc/reference/supervisor?tab-language=ros#wb_supervisor_node_get_orientation))

 `@JoHn` it is not possible to change the coordinate system of the Lidar device itself.
-The tilt will always be along the X axis of the Lidar device node and rotation along the Y axis (see the documentation [https://www.cyberbotics.com/doc/reference/lidar#field-summary](https://www.cyberbotics.com/doc/reference/lidar#field-summary)).
+The tilt will always be along the x-axis of the Lidar device node and rotation along the y-axis (see the documentation [https://www.cyberbotics.com/doc/reference/lidar#field-summary](https://www.cyberbotics.com/doc/reference/lidar#field-summary)).
 About the graphical shape, you can add a Tranform inbetween to change it and if you need to change the coordinates of the Lidar device values you have to do it manually in the controller program.

 ##### Sohil 11/20/2019 04:25:36
 Hi guys!
 I am working with Webots and ROS.
 I wanted to know if there is any neat way to publish transforms for suppose between cameras and robot?